 TDCs or FADCs timing synchronization is crucial for precise measurements of photon arrival and, to achieve this goal, we are planning to distribute the common system clock and the reference counters to all the modules.
-In Hyper-Kamiokande, timing resolution of the photo-sensor is expected to be largely improved with respect to SK, at the level of 1 ns; therefore, we have to be careful with the synchronization of the modules and the clock jitter.
+In Hyper-Kamiokande, timing resolution of the photo-sensor is expected to be largely improved with respect to SK, at the level of 1 ns.

-Clock distribution methods for Hyper-K, will be based on serial links with clock reconstruction.
-Many different options are under consideration, like SK and Belle-II schemes, as well as the CERN White Rabbit technology [15] or a possible custom solution.
+Clock distribution methods for Hyper-Kamiokande, will be based on serial links with clock reconstruction.
+Many different options are under consideration, like SK and Belle-II schemes, as well as the CERN White Rabbit technology [16] or a possible custom solution.
 The implemented synchronization channel could be also used to perform sensitive slow control tasks as the FPGAs remote upload while mesh topology and multiple connections schemes will be developed in order to avoid single point failures.
 The chosen time synchronization system could be tested on a smaller scale on test beam at CERN and could also be used for the IWCD.